clemencehuang/memoryGame/README.md

 Japanese versions known as Awase or Kai-awase date from the 16th century and feature matching pictures painted on shells.

-In USA and England known as Pairs, Pelmanism, or Concentration whilst in Switzerland it was a domino-like game named Zwillingsspiel.
+In the USA and England known as Pairs, Pelmanism, or Concentration whilst in Switzerland it was a domino-like game named Zwillingsspiel.

 I liked the idea of taking this old-fashioned, globally popular game and making it available online.
 The mobile version allows you to play when out and about.